jt14den/better-research-software/episodes/04-code-readability.md

 Let's have a look our code again - the first thing we may notice is that our script currently places import statements throughout the code.
-Conventionally, all import statements are placed at the top of the script so that dependent libraries are clearly visible and not buried inside the code (even though there are standard ways of describing dependencies - e.g. using `requirements.txt` file).
+Conventionally, all import statements are placed at the top of the script so that dependent libraries are clearly visible and not buried inside the code (there are also standard ways of describing dependencies - e.g. using `requirements.txt` file).
 This will help readability (accessibility) and reusability of our code.